artemixdev/micro-os/README.md

 ## Some details you need to know
 The system uses `SysTick` timer for scheduling.
 Hence, you have to avoid using `SysTick` timer for your purposes.
-Perhaps this behavior will be changed in the future, but today there is no reason for this.
+Perhaps this behavior will be changed in the future but today there is no reason for this.

 ## Installation
-The easiest and common way is to add contents of `include` and `src` to your project.
+The easiest and most common way is to add contents of `include` and `src` to your project.
 Note that the configuration is set at compile time by defining certain symbols.

 ## Example with STM32F1